anandsku/template_optimization/README.md

 - sample_data: Contains sample data on which the functions in ../code can be run/tested on
 - doc.md - Document describing the content and data structures of the functions that implement the method
 - imgs: Contains images that are linked to in the documentation

+The complete data set for this paper can be found on the Harvard Dataverse doi:10.7910/DVN/62EHNM).